Nedal-Erekat/reading-notes/401/04-AdvancedMongo-Mongoose.md

 ## Postgres vs MongoDB
 - Postgres is a `relational database` management system and it has another name postgreSQL.
-- MongoDB is a cross-platform d`ocument-oriented database` program.
+- MongoDB is a cross-platform `document-oriented database` program.
 Classified as a `NoSQL database program`, MongoDB uses JSON-like documents with optional schemas.

 ## What is Mongoose and why do we need it?
 - Mongoose is an Object Data Modeling (ODM) library for MongoDB and Node.js.
 It manages relationships between data, provides schema validation, and is used to translate between objects in code and the representation of those objects in MongoDB